 The primary reason that Canadian postage costs so much is simple: Canada doesn’t have enough people and they’re too far apart.

-Having many customers close together makes it easier to batch large shipments and reduce costs.
-Reduced costs means that carriers can offer lower rates throughout the country.
-Canada has a population density of about 4 people/km2, compared to the 33 people/km2 in the U.S..
-This translates into immense economies of scale that USPS can use, but Canada Post can not.
+Canada has a population density of about 4 people/km2 compared to the 33 people/km2 in the U.S..
+This translates into immense economies of scale that USPS can use, but no shipping company in Canada can use.
+This isn’t a Canada Post problem!
+Any shipping company in Canada will run into the same issues because of this low density.

-California alone has a population greater than that of Canada shoved into a space less than half the size of Ontario.
+California alone has a population greater than that of Canada.
+On top of that, it’s shoved into a space less than half the size of Ontario.
 Even the most dense province in Canada (PEI) has a lower population density than the US average.
 The most dense province with more than 1 million people (Ontario) is less dense than 39 out of 50 US states.

 Even on a regional basis, Canada can’t create the same economics of scale.
 The most densely populated area of Canada is the Quebec City-Windsor corridor, which has a population density of around 82 people/km2.
 In the United States, however, over 45% of its population lives in a state with a greater population density than that.
 When it comes to postage rates, density is destiny.

-The other major reasons that make shipping in Canada expensive relate to Canada Post, as it is the main shipping provider for the country.
+The other major reason that makes shipping in Canada expensive does relate to Canada Post.

 Canada Post has a charter that requires it to do a few things that private shipping companies do not.
-It has to provide universal service which means that it has to deliver to every residential and business address in Canada, including rural ones.
-It also has to charge uniform letter postage rates so it can’t charge more for delivering letters to remote areas.
-Finally, it can’t close rural post offices.
-This means that it has to operate a lot of unprofitable postal routes.
+It has to provide universal service.
+This means that it has to deliver to every residential and business address in Canada, including rural ones.
+In addition, it can’t close rural post offices and has to charge uniform letter postage rates.
+This means it can’t charge more for delivering letters to remote areas, even if doing so is more costly.

 At the same time, Canada Post has to run a profit.
-The crown corporation can’t use government revenue to subsidize these routes.
-Canada’s immense size means Canada Post has to deliver to a lot of remote places like Iqualuit (which can’t be accessed by road or rail).
-It also has to keep the rates affordable for those areas.
+The crown corporation can’t use government revenue to subsidize postal routes.
+This means that it has to operate a lot of unprofitable postal routes, which translates into more expensive postage for everyone in the country.

 So at the end of the day the formula is as follows: